Tabstle/compp/README.md

 ## Project Overview

 The main goal of this project was to generate a song where the lyrics, derived from text conversations, are sung in the distinctive style of System of a Down.
-This process involved several stages, from exploring existing AI tools to finetuning models to suit the specific music style of the band.
+This process involved several stages, from exploring existing AI tools and generating songs with lyrics as a prompt to finetuning models to suit the specific music style of the band.

 ### 1. Exploring Existing AI Tools